Another Way to Pray

-- Allow yourself to touch into what is your heart’s true desire, what you really want.
+- Allow yourself to touch into what is your heart’s true desire, what you choose to create.

 - Open your eyes.
 Begin to write on a clean, blank piece of paper.
-Begin with the open-ended sentence, “What I really want is ___.”
+Begin with the open-ended sentence, “What I would like to experience is___.”

 - Allow your pen or pencil to move without hesitation.
 Write down anything and everything that comes to mind.

-- Ask what you want in all areas: health, finances, relationships, career, fun, spirituality, recreation, home, personal growth, etc.
+- Explore what you would like to have in all areas health, finances, relationships, career, fun, spirituality, recreation, home, personal growth, etc.

 - When you are done, stand up, stretch, take a few deep breaths.

 - Sit down again.
 This time pick up the pen with your non-dominant hand.
-Ask the question, “What do I really want?” and begin writing.
-It is possible you may discover even more of what you want.
+Ask the question, “What would I like to experience?” and begin writing.
+It is possible you may discover even more of what you desire.

 - When you are done, stand up again, stretch, take a few breaths, perhaps drink some water.

 - Now, write a story, “A Day in the Life of Me.”
-Imagine it is five years in the future (or one, or two, you decide) and you have just awakened from a restful night’s sleep into the life you really want.
+Imagine it is five years in the future (or one, or two, you decide) and you have just awakened from a restful night’s sleep into the life you truly desire.
 Write out in the present tense what your day is like.